battlecat/flask-hookserver/README.rst

 GitHub webhooks using Flask.

 This tool receives webhooks from GitHub and passes the data along to a user-defined function.
-It validates the HMAC hash, and checks that the originating IP address comes from the GitHub IP block.
+It validates the HMAC signature, and checks that the originating IP address comes from the GitHub IP block.

 Installation